The ideas that shape us

 I’ve recently completed my second historical fiction novel, The Silence of the White Shadow, set in Victorian Britain.
 That means my desk — and my head — are cluttered with research: industrial towns, social reformers, courtroom dramas, even the odd ship’s manifest.

 I’ve been interested in philosophy and the meaning of life for decades.
 One philosopher I admire greatly is Bertrand Russell.
-The more I learn about his life, the more I notice small, unexpected parallels with my own.
+Born in south Wales and buried a few miles from my home in north Wales.

 Wittgenstein in the Age of Social Media